 “My country owes me nothing.
 It gave me, as it gives every boy and girl, a chance.
 It gave me schooling, independence of action, opportunity for service and honor.”
-He was the first millionaire to become President and donated his presidential salary to charity, one of two president’s to do so.
+He was the first millionaire to become President and donated his presidential salary to charity.
 He and his wife spoke Mandarin Chinese in the White House to avoid being eavesdropped upon.
 He was sought after by the Republican and Democratic Parties to run for the presidency, his first publicly elected office.
 He is Herbert Clark Hoover, 31st President of the United States, serving from March 4, 1929, until March 4, 1933.
-Herbert was born on August 10, 1874, in West Branch, Iowa.
-His parents both died before his ninth birthday and Herbert was sent to live with his uncle.
+Herbert was born on August 10, 1874, in West Branch, Iowa.* His parents both died before his ninth birthday and Herbert was sent to live with his uncle.
 Herbert was not treated kindly by his uncle and performed hard, physical labor, six days a week.
 After his uncle went into real estate, Herbert learned bookkeeping and typing while attending a business college at night.
 He later was part of the first class to attend Stanford University.

 Herbert married his wife, Lou Henry, in 1899.
 For several years Herbert worked as a mining engineer, during which time he and his wife lived around the world, including China where they learned to speak Mandarin.
 Herbert and his wife were in China during the Boxer Rebellion.
 During this time, Herbert helped organize relief efforts for foreigners.
 By 1912, Herbert had become a millionaire.